crutchcorn/crutchcorn/README.md

 Hi there!
-I'm Corbin, a full-stack developer, and a wannabe DevRel!
+I'm Corbin, a full-stack developer, and a DevRel for CoderPad!
 I am passionate about open-source and the developer experience.
 I hope to not only bring value in a technical sense but help educate and encourage other developers as well!
 Always open to chat about my projects, general coding questions, or anything in between.
 Drop a line and say "hello"!

 ### 📚 Content I've Made